Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 Carl Gustaf and Silvia on their carriage ride through Stockholm

-The royal couple was carried in an open horse-drawn landau through the streets of Stockholm waving to the crowds of between 150,000 and 180,000 lining the streets, many of who had been there since the early morning hours.
+The royal couple rode in an open horse-drawn landau through the streets of Stockholm waving to the crowds of between 150,000 and 180,000 lining the streets, many of who had been there since the early morning hours.
 Carl Gustaf and Silvia were greeted by cheers from the spectators, most of who were waving miniature Swedish flags or holding balloons printed with the couple’s pictures.

 The couple then disembarked the Vasaorden and walked into the palace serenaded by over 200 folk musicians from Dalarna playing a Swedish bridal march.
 The two were greeted by the Governor of the Royal Palace Sixten Wohlfahrt, who formally welcomed the King and new Queen to the palace for the first time.
 Carl Gustaf and Silvia then appeared on the balcony of the Royal Palace to greet the crowds.
 Carl Gustaf lifted Silvia’s hand and declared their happiness to a cheering crowd.